thuvaragak/carla_project/README.md

 # carla_project
-Developing an Enhanced Perception system in CARLA using ROS 2, integrating LiDAR, radar, and camera data for sensor fusion, real-time object tracking, and visualization using Open3D.
+Developing an ADAS System in CARLA Simulator.

 ## Overview
-This project implements an **Enhanced Perception system** in the **CARLA simulator** using **ROS 2**, integrating sensor data from **LiDAR, radar, and cameras** for improved object tracking and environment perception.
+This project implements a **Ego Vehicle Sensor System** in the **CARLA simulator** using **ROS 2**, integrating sensor data from **LiDAR, radar, and cameras** and **ADAS: Vehicle Detection Using LiDAR Data through RANSAC Segmentation and Euclidean Clustering.**

 ## Files
-- **vehicle.py**: ROS 2 nodes for extracting LiDAR, radar, and camera data from CARLA.Open3D-based visualization for fused sensor data.
+- **vehicle.py**: ROS 2 nodes for extracting LiDAR, radar, and camera data from CARLA.
+Open3D-based visualization for fused sensor data.
-- **adas_vehicle_detection.py**:
+- **adas_vehicle_detection.py**: ADAS: Vehicle Detection Using LiDAR Data through RANSAC Segmentation and Euclidean Clustering.
      - Vehicle setup, Sensor_listen:  To launch CARLA & Spawn vehicles in the CARLA world.
 To attach sensors(Lidar, Camera) to the ego vehicle and get sensor data from the CARLA environment
      -   Lidar_callback: Executing vehicle detection algorithms in Lidar data
      -   Sensor_visualization: To visualize sensor output